Welcome to Silkie’s Farm!

 Or by appointment – info@silkiesfarm.com to set up a time

 When the store is open you do not need to make an appointment.
 The animals are usually by the fence grazing on hay and relaxing.
 They welcome your company and selfies.
 Please do not bring your own treats for the animals.
-We try to keep baby carrots in a bucket nearby for you to give them a hand treat.
+We keep baby carrots in a bucket nearby for you to give them a hand treat.

 Online Shop